cugos/cugos.github.com/meetings/_posts/2016-11-16-cugos_monthly.markdown

 - Benson Funk Wilder - OSM at the State Department - Benson, a new arrival to the Pacific Northwest, will discuss the ways the State Department and other U.S. Government agencies use open data.

+- [David Shean](http://github.com/dshean) - If time allows, I'll offer a long-overdue update on some projects with colorful figures and poorly documented code.

 - You!
 Interested in helping with the website, elections, future event planning?
 Add yourself to [this meeting page on github](https://github.com/cugos/cugos.github.com/edit/master/meetings/_posts/2016-10-19-cugos_monthly.markdown) or hit us up at <hello@cugos.org>.

 ## Wireless Info